Devvz/docker-pterodactyl/README.md

 ~~`ln -s /usr/bin/php70 /usr/bin/php`
 `ln -s /usr/bin/php70-phar /usr/bin/php-phar`
 *Log: 2016/12/22 - These symlinks are required to allow the `php` command to function, as it references `/usr/bin/php`.
 I have added them to the Dockerfile.*~~
-- Uploads required files on image (`/etc/supervisor/conf.d/pterodactyl-worker.conf/` for queue listeners and `/var/www/html/entrypoint.sh` for `php artisan` settings)
+- Uploads the entire `/files` directory to image (`/etc/supervisor/conf.d/pterodactyl-worker.conf/` for queue listeners and `/var/www/html/entrypoint.sh` for `php artisan` settings)
 - Changes directory to extraction location (`/apps/pterodactyl/`)
 - Extracts Pterodactyl files to current directory on image (for panel installation)
 - Installs Composer on image